iagentic/steampipe/steampipe-ui/README.md

 ## Troubleshooting

 ### CORS Issues
-If you encounter CORS errors, ensure the Steampipe API server is configured with CORS headers.
+If you encounter CORS errors, ensure the DevOps API server is configured with CORS headers.

 ### Service Not Running
 If the service status shows as unavailable:
-1. Check if Steampipe is installed
+1. Check if DevOps is installed
 2. Run `steampipe service start`
 3. Verify the service is running on the expected port